 “Only Oglaend System could guarantee the specified rigidity requirements.
 We have used Oglaend System’s products before.
-The products are tested and are able to withstand the weight, while other suppliers’ products could potentially bend,” Site Manager for Apply TB, Roar Eide says.
+The products are tested and are able to withstand the weight, while other suppliers’ products could potentially deflect,” Site Manager for Apply TB, Roar Eide says.

 A tailored solution was developed for the basement of the facility, where cable ladders had initially been specified.
 But due to radiation concerns it was decided to use unperforated cable trays instead.

-The cable trays were custom-sized, 60 mm side rail height and a width of 800 mm.
+The cable trays were custom-sized; 60 mm side rail height and a width of 800 mm.
 A brand-new cable tie fixing was developed to be coupled with the trays.
 For the transitions in corridors special risers were designed specifically for this project.

 “The challenge is to have a system that is easily accessible.
 A good solution has been installed in the basement, and it is better with regard to HSE, because you can pull cables in an upright posistion,” Site Manager for Statnett, Knut Birkeland explains.

 Familiar with the system

 Apply TB is responsible for the installation of all multidiscipline support systems at the Ertsmyra project.
 The electrical substation has classification 2, and in accordance with the requirements for safety, all mounted cable ladders and cable trays have been grounded.

 Oglaend System’s products are easy to work with, because everything is angled.
 We have contracted workers with offshore background who are familiar with Oglaend System’s products from that industry.

 - Project Manager for Apply TB, Gaute Oven.

 In February 2018, Apply TB started installing our multidisciplinary support systems and finished by the end of the year.